Montgomery County Domestic Violence Lawyer

 This defense challenges the prosecutor’s evidence.
-It involves your Montgomery County domestic violence lawyer showing a judge that a prosecutor does not have enough solid evidence for a conviction.
+It involves your MoCo domestic violence lawyer showing a judge that a prosecutor does not have enough solid evidence for a conviction.

 This is a rarely used defense.
 It refers to admitting that some actions happened between you and the other party, but proving that he or she consented.
 An example of this could be if you and the alleged victim were pretending to fight.
 The individual consented to being hit, but thinks you hit him or her too hard.